Commonly Asked Questions

 Vanguard Only: If you elected e-mail delivery, a notification will be sent to you when your quarterly statement is available to be viewed online.
 Otherwise, you will receive your quarterly paper statement at your home address ($10 annual fee applies).

-Yes, the funds in your HSA can always be used to pay the eligible medical expenses of the account holder, their spouse and any tax dependents.
+Yes, the funds in your HSA can always be used to pay the eligible medical expenses of the account holder, their spouse, and the accountholder's tax dependents.
 Insurance coverage for your spouse and tax dependents does not affect the ability to use the funds for their expenses.

 To help you determine whether an expense qualifies for tax-free reimbursement under your HSA, Internal Revenue Code Section 213(d) states that eligible expenses must be made for “medical care.”
 This is defined as amounts paid for the “diagnosis, cure, mitigation, treatment or prevention of disease, or for the purpose of affecting any structure or function of the body.”
 This includes medical, dental and vision.
 You may also refer to IRS Publications 502 and 969 for extensive lists of eligible expenses.
 Click here for more information.

 Yes, but funds used for non-qualified medical expenses must be reported in your annual income tax filing and are subject to income tax and a 20% penalty.
 The 20% penalty doesn't apply to distributions made after your death or disability, or after you've reached age 65.

 There is no deadline for submitting claims for reimbursement from an HSA.
 In the event of an IRS audit, you will be required to produce receipts for any medical expenses for the amounts that have been reimbursed from your HSA.